thomashayden/portcheck2-alt-backend/README.md

 If a command is issued incorrectly, a response will be returned with the following format

     { "~err" : { "~msg" : <error message> } }

+# 'Database'
+Because I aim for absolute simplicity, I decided to write my own sorry excuse for a database.
+Because the data follows a JSON structure, the database is a series of folders and files which can be followed to get to a piece of data.
+The example data structure is shown below.
+It seems a little excessive, but I believe this should be easier to handle and certainly better than a single large file.

+To aid in an easier interface, the database object can be accessed as a dictionary/list with the square bracket syntax.
+This should aid in helping it appear as though you are accessing an object in memory.

+    Building
+    --> 0
+        --> Name
+            --> ~data
+        --> Room
+            --> 0
+                --> Number
+                    --> ~data
+            --> 1
+                --> Number
+                    --> ~data
+            --> 2
+                --> Number
+                    --> ~data
+    --> 1
+        --> Name
+            --> ~data
+        --> Room
+            --> 0
+                --> Number
+                    --> ~data
+            --> 1
+                --> Number
+                    --> ~data
+            --> 2
+                --> Number
+                    --> ~data
+    --> 2
+        --> Name
+            --> ~data
+        --> Room
+            --> 0
+                --> Number
+                    --> ~data
+            --> 1
+                --> Number
+                    --> ~data
+            --> 2
+                --> Number
+                    --> ~data